LocalGhostDao/localghost/README.md

 **The Pact:** Dedicate 20% of your drive to the network.
 Gain immortality for your data.

 Uses Reed-Solomon erasure coding (similar to Ethereum's PeerDAS).
 You only need ~50% of shards to reconstruct.
 Kademlia-style DHT for discovery.
+Implementation lives in `internal/dht/`.

 ---